CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

             - Once you get into the site, you will realise how all the colours, images or texts, have been picked very carefully achieving the goal of catch the attention of the user.
 All this elemnents are enigmatic with the purpose to be hook up to the website, as a result of this the users will have a new curiosity which bring them to join the play and have some fun with friends and family.

         - I want a simple and unique website where the client will be able to have all the information together without issues.
-The option to Get in touch with the service will be completely necesary because of the interest we have to give a personal service to the customers.
+The option to get in touch with the service will be completely necesary because of the interest we have to give a personal service to the customers.

-          - The services we bring to our clients as webdevelopers are unique and individual for each customer so that means the website will be unique as well.
+          - The services we bring to our clients as web developers are unique and individual for each customer so that means the website will be unique as well.

           - As we exlpained before, the website is easy to use, you will have the posibility to press on the different options of the navigation bar, or If it will be easier for you, you just need to scroll down to see each section were you will find the information you will be showing to the future players.